-COVID-19 Temporary Service by Email & Drop Box Guidelines - Subpoenas & Summons/Complaints
+COVID-19 Temporary Service by U.S. Mail, Email and Drop Box Guidelines Subpoenas and Summons/Complaints

 In order to comply with the safety measures put in place during this time of social distancing, the Department of Health Care Services is temporarily accepting service by U.S. mail, email and drop box.
 The Office of Legal Services – Subpoena Desk will process requests according to the normal course of business practices.
-These temporary procedures will remain in place until social distancing orders are lifted.
+Due to public health emergency, the Department is working to timely comply with requests, but responses make take up to 15 days.
+These temporary procedures will remain in place until public health emergency orders are lifted.

 The email must include the following information: